 If you want someone to make payments on your behalf, or to discuss your hall fees account with us, you will need to provide the name and contact details of the person you want us to speak to.
-You can do this by following this link and logging on with your student number and password then selecting Requests and Third Party Disclosure.
+You can do this by following this online by logging on with your student number and password then selecting requests and Third Party Disclosure.

 A £150 refundable damage deposit is required to secure a place in halls.
 This is refundable in full on condition that there are no damage charges to be deducted.
 The damage deposit can only be refunded to the original payer and will be refunded in full 28 days after your contract end date, which is not necessarily the same date that room keys are returned.

 If there is an outstanding balance on your accommodation account, the deposit will be withheld until the balance is cleared.